Home

 Rates tied to fuel card enrollment are a bait-and-anchor.
 The advertised 2.5% exists only with the factor's fuel card; decline the card, or fail to qualify, and the contract rate is 3.5–4%.
 Sometimes the card is genuinely worth it.
 The flag is not the bundle, it is finding out about the bundle after you have signed.
 Price both versions before committing.

-Legitimate factors survive all three of these questions without flinching.
+Legitimate factors survive these questions without flinching.
 The ones that get vague just answered a different question for you.

 🚨